OSU-BMBL/BMBL-analysis-notebooks/scRNAseq_trajectory_Slingshot/README.md

 Before you proceed, ensure you have the following:

 - A pre-analyzed scRNAseq Seurat object with cell types identified
-- R packages: Polychrome, ggbeeswarm, ggthemes, SingleCellExperiment, Seurat, cowplot, ggplot2, patchwork, here, qs, RColorBrewer, tidyverse, slingshot, data.table, fields, and MoMAColors
+- R packages: Polychrome, ggbeeswarm, ggthemes, SingleCellExperiment, Seurat, cowplot, ggplot2, patchwork, here, qs, RColorBrewer, tidyverse, slingshot, data.table, fields, MoMAColors, and DelayedMatrixStats.

 ## Output

 - This tutorial will guide you through the process of generating Slingshot trajectories and visualizing them in different ways.
-The output includes PDF files saved in the ./result/ directory:
+The output includes PDF files saved in the `./result/` directory:

 - Slingshot trajectories with each cell colored by its cell type Trajectories colored by pseudotime values (two versions for each pseudotime)